Charlotte Melloney Loraine Murray1

 F, #22579, b.
 31 July 1910, d.
 25 March 1995

-Lady Anne Dorothy Wood was born on 31 July 1910.2 She was the daughter of Edward Frederick Lindley Wood, 1st Earl of Halifax and Lady Dorothy Evelyn Augusta Onslow.1,2 She married Charles Willian Slingsby Duncombe, 3rd Earl of Feversham of Ryedale, son of Charles William Reginald Duncombe, 2nd Earl of Feversham of Ryedale and Lady Marjorie Blanche Eva Greville, on 14 December 1936.1 She died on 25 March 1995 at age 84 at Bransdale, Yorkshire, North Riding, England.3
+Lady Anne Dorothy Wood was born on 31 July 1910.2 She was the daughter of Edward Frederick Lindley Wood, 1st Earl of Halifax and Lady Dorothy Evelyn Augusta Onslow.1,2 She married Charles Willian Slingsby Duncombe, 3rd Earl of Feversham of Ryedale, son of Charles William Reginald Duncombe, 2nd Earl of Feversham of Ryedale and Lady Marjorie Blanche Eva Greville, on 14 December 1936.1 She died on 25 March 1995 at age 84 at Bransdale, Yorkshire, North Riding, EnglandG.3

-Lady Anne Dorothy Wood was educated at Queen's College, London, England.2 From 14 December 1936, her married name became Duncombe.
-As a result of her marriage, Lady Anne Dorothy Wood was styled as Countess of Feversham of Ryedale on 14 December 1936.
-She was invested as a Member, Order of the British Empire (M.B.E.) in 1950.2 She held the office of Justice of the Peace (J.P.) for the North Riding, Yorkshire in 1958.2 She wrote the book Strange Stories of the Chase, published 1972.2 She was invested as a Officer, Order of the British Empire (O.B.E.) in 1980.2
+She was educated at Queen's College, London, EnglandG.2 From 14 December 1936, her married name became Duncombe.
+After her marriage, Lady Anne Dorothy Wood was styled as Countess of Feversham of Ryedale on 14 December 1936.
+She was appointed Member, Order of the British Empire (M.B.E.) in 1950.2 She held the office of Justice of the Peace (J.P.) for the North Riding, Yorkshire in 1958.2 She wrote the book Strange Stories of the Chase, published 1972.2 She was appointed Officer, Order of the British Empire (O.B.E.) in 1980.2

 Child of Lady Anne Dorothy Wood and Charles Willian Slingsby Duncombe, 3rd Earl of Feversham of Ryedale